 Reports are reviewed by the Dean of Students Office during regular business hours Monday – Friday, 8:30 AM – 5:00 PM.
 The staff will determine the most appropriate action, make the necessary referrals and provide support.
-In order to ensure that the concern is shared with staff from appropriate offices (University Health Services, Counseling and Psychological Health, Center for Women & Community, etc.) the Dean of Students Office staff will benefit from the most complete description.
+In order to ensure that the concern is shared with staff from appropriate offices (University Health Services (UHS), Center for Counseling and Psychological Health (CCPH), Center for Women & Community (CWC), etc.) the Dean of Students Office staff will benefit from the most complete description.

 Your description should include examples of observed behaviors or details of concerning interactions, including the names of others who may have witnessed or been affected by the situation:

-- Copies of texts or worrisome emails, or any other documentation you can provide.
+- Copies of texts or emails, or any other documentation you can provide.

 It is also helpful to describe any steps you have already taken to address your concerns: